sgp2021/sgp2021.github.io/content/program.md

       - name: Rana Hanocka
         url: https://www.cs.tau.ac.il/~hanocka/
         affiliation: Tel Aviv University
+    abstract: "The irrefutable success of deep learning on structured data (such as images and text) has sparked significant interest in its applicability to problems in geometry processing.
+In this talk, we will discuss the key challenges and current solutions for using mesh convolutional neural networks on the unstructured mesh representation for problems in geometry processing.
+We will outline the design choices and implications of (1) learning on different mesh elements (vertices, faces, edges); (2) invariance to rigid transformations; (3) invariance and equivariance to the order of mesh elements; (4) input features, among others.
+We discuss existing applications of mesh convolutional neural networks, as well as potential promising future directions."
+    teaser: /images/gslearning.jpg
   - title: Maps Between Surfaces
     speakers:
       - name: Marcel Campen